tendermint/tendermint/docs/architecture/adr-046-light-client-implementation.md

 time, it will be removed to ensure smooth operation.

 Both `Client` and providers expose chain ID to track if there are on the same chain.
-Note, when chain upgrades or forks, chain ID changes.
+Note, when chain upgrades or intentionally forks, chain ID changes.

 The light client stores headers & validators in the trusted store: